Sterling Pest Control

 Why Choose Our Stinging Insect Control

 We guarantee complete colony elimination.
 If stinging insects return to a treated area within 90 days, we retreat at no charge.
 That guarantee covers nest removal, barrier treatments, perimeter sprays, and exclusion work.
+This secure result gives you confidence in our services.

 Signs You Need Stinging Insect Control

 Stinging insect infestations often start small and escalate fast.
 Here are five signs you need professional stinging insect control from Sterling Pest Control.
+Catch these warning signs early and contact our experts before an infestation becomes dangerous.

 Ground Nesting Activity: Yellow jackets and some solitary wasps like cicada killers burrow into lawns, garden beds, and sandy soil near foundations.
 You’ll notice small holes in the ground with insects flying in and out.
 Mowing the lawn or walking near these burrows can provoke a mass stinging event.
 Ground nests are particularly dangerous because they’re hard to see.
+These pests are often found near food sources, making controlling them essential for outdoor safety.

 Carpenter Bee Damage to Wood: Carpenter bees bore perfectly round half inch holes into untreated wood, including deck posts, fascia boards, and porch beams.
 You’ll see sawdust piles below the holes and hear buzzing inside the wood.
 Left untreated, carpenter bees cause significant structural damage over multiple breeding seasons as larvae pupate inside the tunnels.
+Like carpenter ants, termite infestations, and wood boring beetles, these pests require professional intervention.

 Our Stinging Insect Control Process

 Stinging insect control follows a structured, five step process that Sterling Pest Control applies to every residential and commercial property.
+We offer these comprehensive solutions for homeowners and business owners alike.

 Step 2: Species Identification and Risk Assessment Accurate identification drives the treatment plan.
 A paper wasp nest on a detached shed requires a different approach than an Africanized bee colony inside a wall void.
 We assess the threat level based on species aggression, colony size, location, and whether occupants have allergies or anaphylaxis risk.

 Step 5: Monitoring and Preventive Barrier Application We apply a residual perimeter spray around your structure’s exterior to repel stinging insects throughout the season.
 Follow up monitoring visits confirm the treatment held and no new colonies have established.
+We regularly check your property, keeping stinging insects away and helping minimize future risks with year-round protection.

 Brands We Use